 The GEOLUT shall provide to the MCC, in accordance with the rules set forth in 4.2.5, the first location data acquired after the beacon has been turned on.

-The GEOLUT shall then provide to the MCC only confirmed complete or confirmed incomplete beacon messages containing location data updated in accordance with the beacon specification document C/S T.001.
+The GEOLUT shall then provide to the MCC only confirmed complete or confirmed incomplete beacon messages containing location data updated in accordance with the applicable beacon specification document.